wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 4.4	Install required features

-You installed the Liberty kernel package which does not contain any features.
+You installed the Liberty kernel package that does not contain any features.
 The next step is to install the required features.
 Instead of looking into the Liberty configuration to determine which features are required, you can let Liberty inspect which features are missing.
 This can be done using the featureUtility and specifying the server you are looking for.
-The command by default will download the required features from the online repository.
+The command by default downloads the required features from the online repository.
 In an air-gapped environment, you could download the feature repository from the IBM support page and then specify in the featureUtility command to use a local repository.

 1. To download and install the required features, use the following command: